kosli-dev/sample-library/multi-repo-attestation/README.md

 # Multi Repo Attestation

-Create a scenario where you clone down a 2nd repo, and performs an attestation in that.
-What git commit is stored in kosli?
-And if you provide a --commit, are both then stored?
+This scenario covers the case where you clone down a second repository.
+That repo could be external test-tools or other things related to qualifying the artifact We want to perform attestations from that repository, over to the parent repository, maintaining a coherent attestation trail.

 ## Scenario